tetraprism95/MemE/README.md

 - When posting a meme to the home feed, it will sometimes not appear instantly.
 Therefore, closing it and running it again will do the trick.
 I hope...
 LOOL

 - On the User Profile tab, there is an "Edit Profile" button.
 When tapped/clicked or w.e, it will show a screen where most of the bottom section is yellow.
-Just need to change the color, but too lazy since this was done a year ago as project for learning purposes.
+Just need to change the color, but too lazy since this was done a year ago for learning purposes.

 - IDK Other stuff if you can find fam.